tamarin-prover/tamarin-prover/manual/src/005_protocol-specification.md

 fact name must be used consistently; i.e., it must always be used with the same arity, case, persistence, and multiplicity.
 Otherwise, Tamarin complains that the theory is not well-formed.

+Comparing linear and persistent fact behaviour we note that if there is a persistent fact in some rule's premise, then Tamarin will consider all rules that produce this persistent fact in their conclusion as the source.
+Usually though, there are few such rules (most often just a single one).
+For linear facts, particularly those that are used in many rules (and kept static), obviously there are many rules with the fact in their conclusion (all of them!), and thus when looking for a source in any premise, all such rules need to be considered, which is clearly less efficient and non-termination-prone as mentioned above.

 Modeling protocols
 ------------------